 Our office and all of our courts are easily accessible via public transportation, so students are not required to have access to a car.

-The Boston District & Municipal Court Office is currently seeking law students for 2018 internship positions.
-Summer interns must be available full time.
+The Boston District & Municipal Court Office is currently seeking law students for Fall 2018 internship positions.
+Fall semester interns must be able to commit at least 15 hours per week.

 All students who will have completed their first year of law school by the start of their internship are eligible to apply.
 Students who have successfully completed or are enrolled in an evidence or trial practice class, with the written approval by their Dean, may represent clients under the supervision of a staff public defender in court per SJC Rule 3:03.
 However, students who will not be eligible for 3:03 certification are also encouraged to apply.